 “Although over 10 million people have arthritis in the UK, we know that everyone is unique in the way they manage their symptoms.
 This is why we tailor our self-management approach to meet individual needs.”

 The importance of gifts in Wills

 It’s difficult to see loved ones in pain, going about their everyday lives, knowing that you may well face the same future.
-The gifts in Wills we receive allow us to give people the tools to manage their arthritis and lead positive lives.
-The legacy our supporters choose to give is one of hope – giving people with arthritis the chance to make the most of the time they have, despite the pain.
+Gifts in Wills allow Arthritis Action to help people manage their arthritis and lead positive lives.

 Find out more